-As of December 31, 2016, NetREIT had fixed-rate mortgage notes payable in the aggregate principal amount of \$138.6 million, collateralized by a total of 23 properties with loan terms at issuance ranging from 5 to 20 years.
-The weighted-average interest rate on the mortgage notes payable as of December 31, 2016 was approximately 4.7%, and our debt to estimated market value on these properties was approximately 55.2%.
+As of December 31, 2015, the Company had commercial mortgage notes payable in the aggregate principal amount of \$135.6 million, collateralized by a total of 22 properties with loan terms at issuance ranging from 3 to 10 years.
+The weighted-average interest rate on the mortgage notes payable as of December 31, 2015 was approximately 4.7%, and our debt to current estimated value on these properties was approximately 56.5%.
+Two of the mortgage notes aggregating approximately \$5.8 million mature in 2016 and there are no notes maturing during 2017 or 2018.
+The portfolio total weighted average term to maturity is 7.5 years.

-As of December 31, 2016, NetREIT Dubose, and related entities, had 105 fixed-rate mortgage notes payable in the aggregate principal amount of \$22.3 million, collateralized by a total of 105 Model Home properties.
+As of December 31, 2015, NetREIT Dubose, and related entities, had 59 fixed-rate mortgage notes payable in the aggregate principal amount of \$9.1 million, collateralized by a total of 59 Model Home properties.
 These loans generally have a term at issuance of three to five years.
-The average loan balance per home outstanding and the weighted-average interest rate on these mortgage loans are approximately \$212,000 and 4.3%, respectively as of December 31, 2016.
-Our debt to estimated value on these properties is approximately 57.3%.
-The Company has guaranteed these mortgage notes payable.
+The average balance outstanding and the weighted-average interest rate on these mortgage loans are \$143,400 and 5.5%, respectively, as of December 31, 2015.
+The debt to estimated current value on these properties is approximately 43.0%.
+The Company has guaranteed these promissory notes.
+The balloon principal payments on the notes payable are in 2016 and 2019, and are typically tied to the end of the lease and the sale of the Model Home properties securing the debt.